g3vin/inkblot-dictation/README.md

 # inkblot-dictation

-On-device live dictation pipline for tarui + React apps using:
+An on-device live dictation pipline for Tarui + React apps using:

 - `cpal` for microphone capture
 - simple VAD / silence detection for chunking